Higher Education Coordinating Commission

 The Higher Education Coordinating Commission is supported by the state agency by the same name, comprised of eight distinct offices led by Executive Director Ben Cannon.
 The Commission operates under the publicly adopted policies and procedures in the document below, and all Commission meetings are open to the public.

-For information on the state postsecondary network, see State Structure, Authority, and Boards as well as HECC Statutes and Administrative Rules.
+For more information about the authorities and key partnership of the HECC, also see Convening and Partnership, as well as HECC Statutes and Administrative Rules.